eRajsh/text_cloud/README.md

 word_cloud
 ==========

-A little word cloud generator in Python.
-Read more about it on the [blog post][blog-post] or the [website][website].
+A little text cloud generator in Python, that generates a cloud of sentences from a list of sentences given as ain input.
+This is based on the nifty package from AMueller's, the wordcloud.
+Read more about the wordcloud package on the [blog post][blog-post] or the [website][website].

 The code is tested against Python 2.7, 3.4, 3.5, 3.6 and 3.7.